Mehmood Khan (footballer, born 1991): Loan to Karachi Port Trust

 Khan was again loaned briefly to Karachi Port Trust in 2011.

 K-Electric

 Khan signed for K-Electric in January 2016, along with his brother Dawood Khan.

 Sui Southern Gas

 Khan signed for SSGC FC in the 2018–19 season following the restoration of the Pakistan Premier League after three years since 2015.
 In 2021, SSGC club was closed after the shutdown of departmental sports in Pakistan.
 After the restoration of departmental sports in Pakistan, SSGC terminated contracts of the players of the squad on 26 August 2022, including Khan.

 Pak Afghan

 Khan subsequently moved to his hometown club Pak Afghan Clearing Agency.

 Loan to Aino Mina

 In 2022, Khan was loaned to Afghanistan Champions League club Aino Mina.
 He helped the side finishing fourth in the 2022 season.

-Return to Khan Research Laboratories
+Loan to Khan Research Laboratories

-Khan returned to Khan Research Laboratories in the wake of the 2023–24 PFF National Challenge Cup.
+Khan returned to Khan Research Laboratories for the 2023–24 PFF National Challenge Cup.